Jacobtester/custom_discord_bot/README.md

 - launch with: python main.py

 ## Extra Info
 The washing machine command moves a person from one designated channel to another designated channel a few times before returning them to their previous channel.
-This command was added because those in my server have a habbit of deafing themselves in the call while remaining at their pc and in the call.
+This command was added because those in my server have a habit of deafening themselves in the call while remaining at their pc and in the call.
 This tends to bring them back quick if we need them because they hear the loud leaving and joining call over and over.
 BOT_OWNER and PRIMARY_GUILD, are currently used to limit who and what servers are allowed to use the openai api.

 ## To be added